HealthyWebDeveloper/hwd-woocommerce-social-login/README.txt

 = I would like to allow only Facebook login, what should I do?  = Go to Yit Plugins->Social Login->Settings: there you can enable only Facebook as Social Network available for login.

+= What are the main changes in plugin translation? = Recently YITH WooCommerce Social Login has been selected to be included in the "translate.wordpress.org" translate programme.
+In order to import correctly the plugin strings in the new system, we had to change the text domain form 'ywsl' to 'yith-woocommerce-social-login'.
+Once the plugin will be imported in the translate.wordpress.org system, the translations of other languages will be downloaded directly from WordPress, without using any .po and .mo files.
+Moreover, users will be able to participate in a more direct way to plugin translations, suggesting texts in their languages in the dedicated tab on translate.wordpress.org.
+During this transition step, .po and .mo files will be used as always, but in order to be recognized by WordPress, they will need to have a new nomenclature, renaming them in:

+* yith-woocommerce-social-login-[WORDPRESS LOCALE].po
+* yith-woocommerce-social-login-[WORDPRESS LOCALE].mo

 == Screenshots ==